kensanata/oddmu/README.md

 If you need to access the page name in code that is used from a template, you have to decode the path.
 See the code in `diff.go` for an example.

+### HTTP handlers

+The URL paths all have the form `/action/directory/pagename` (with directory being optional and pagename sometimes being optional).
+If you need to limit access in Apache or nginx or some other web server acting as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy), you can do that.
+See `man oddmu-apache` and `man oddmu-nginx` for some configuration examples.

+This is how you can prevent some actions by simply not passing them on to Oddmu, or you can require authentication for certain actions.
+Furthermore, you can do the same for directories, allowing you to use subdirectories as separate sites, each with their own editors.

 ## References